Skip to main content

 Finding tenants without an agent

-If you decide to manage the property yourself, you will need to advertise and arrange viewings.
+If you decide to manage the property, you will need to advertise and arrange viewings.

-You should make clear if the property is furnished or unfurnished.
+You should specify whether the property is being let as furnished or unfurnished.
 You should also state if there are any pre-tenancy fees.

 The law says the information you provide must be accurate and not misleading.